MITgcm/MITgcm/doc/examples/held_suarez_cs/held_suarez_cs.rst

    Sets the time interval, in seconds, between two consecutive “temporary” pickups (“checkpoint frequency”) to one month.
-The “temporary” pickup file name is alternatively “ckptA” and “ckptB” ; these pickups (as opposed to the permanent ones) are designed to be over-written by the model as the simulation progresses.
+The “temporary” pickup file name is alternatively “ckptA” and “ckptB”; these pickups (as opposed to the permanent ones) are designed to be over-written by the model as the simulation progresses.